cranjesh/images-test/TheSoldiersLegacyThorough.md

 She hesitated.

 "Edward never declared it outright, but he knew.
-Cartwright’s attentions were persistent once, though I never encouraged them.
+Cartwright's attentions were persistent once, though I never encouraged them.
 Edward was not a jealous man, but he distrusted easily.
 I wonder now if his suspicions ran deeper than I realised."

 Her fingers tightened slightly around the letter.